 They’re not just glorified walky-talkies.
-In fact, a CB radio is arguably one of the most important pieces of equipment in your cab.
+In fact, The Citizens Band Radio Service (CB) is arguably one of the most important pieces of equipment in your cab.
 Essentially, this is your main line of communication with other truckers on the road.
-We know that the trucking industry members are a close-knit group, and they always watch out for each other.
-The CB radio is a great way to do just that.
-Whether there’s an accident on the road that you want to warn others about, or you’re a trucker who broke down and is in need of assistance, the CB radio is an important tool to have in your trucking arsenal.
+We know that the trucking community is a close-knit group and that truckers generally watch out for each other.
+CB radio is a great way to do just that.
+Whether there’s an accident on the road that you want to warn others about, or you’re a trucker who broke down and is in need of assistance, CB radio is an important tool to have in your trucking arsenal.
 Now, you can’t just go about jabbering on the radio like a teenager – there have to be some rules in place.
+You don’t want to be that guy, do you?
 That’s why we’re going to go over some proper CB radio etiquette.

 CB Radio Etiquette